-If school attendance is a required condition as part of a court's dispositional order on a petition under chapter 48 or chapter 938, Wis.
-Stats, and the student has an unexcused absence from school, the school must notify the county department that is supervising the student, such as the county department of human or social services, of the absence within five days of that absence.
+If school attendance is a required condition as part of a court's dispositional order on a petition under Wis.
+Stat. ch.
+48 or ch.
+938 and the student has an unexcused absence from school, the school must notify the county department that is supervising the student, such as the county department of human or social services, of the absence within five days of that absence.
 Wis.
-Stats.
-Sec.
-118.125(2)(cm).
+Stat. §118.125(2)(cm).